BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **ARMY BONUS**

-"The Eagles are coming!" — Eagle models from this army list gain a bonus of +1 to their Strength on a turn in which they charged.
+"The Eagles are coming!" â€” Eagle models from this army list gain a bonus of +1 to their Strength on a turn in which they charged.

 The profile for Great Eagles can be found on page 83.